 - Workshops and consultations (one-on-one and small group)

-As a leader in online education, UNCG Online has assisted many faculty and staff with developing and designing innovative online programs and courses.
+As a leader in online education, UTLC has assisted many faculty and staff with developing and designing innovative online programs and courses.
 When looking to design or update an online program or specific course, faculty and staff will find the following resources available to them:

 - online course and program development (from start to finish)